joanielemercier/HicEtNunc-iframe-Auction/README.md

 - You need basic dev skills to setup this code (html, javascript, css, json and php).
 - You need to host these files on a server that runs php.
 - Unfortunately I can not provide support for this code.

+Instructions:
+- Modify the php, css and javascript files to adjust the design / template.
+- Upload the php, css, json and js file to your server.
+- Edit the svg file: update the target to the php file.
+- Test and debug your code via the svg file loaded locally in chrome.
+- Mint the svg file on HicEtNunc.